pbonney/regress-lm/README.md

 regression tasks.

 ## Usage
-There are two main stages: inference pretraining (optional).
+There are two main stages: **inference** and **pretraining** (optional).

 ## Inference
 The overall use-case is to import a RegressLM class, which can decode floating-point predictions from a given input, and also gradient update against new data.

 ```python
 from regress_lm import core